NickKatafol/Simple_TODO_list/README.md

       JS Class
       All of the manipulation with the Task goes VIA CLASS METHODS.
-      Delete item itself(!) via the class instance method.
+      Delete item itself via the class instance method.
 It's unnecessary for a simple project but critical helpful for a real big project with complex JS logic.

-      Holding the click Event from several targets by only the one EventListeners. (itemHolderForDelete) Pick up the TaskInstanse and hold them WITHOUT using eny of an iteration circle.
+      Holding the click Event from several targets by only the one EventListeners. (itemHolderForDelete) Adding the Task by hiting the Enter.
+      Pick up the TaskInstanse and hold them WITHOUT using eny of an iteration circle.
+      Validation the typing text agenst the empty string.

       Pinia